 Though hundreds of years old, the Authorized King James Bible is yet in our English language, and common standard dictionaries abound to elaborate on archaisms as our language has evolved over time.
 I can meditate on its texts unhindered by the challenges of modern critics, without wondering what the words are supposed to be.
 I understand what its words mean, as do those in the culture around me.
 The text of the English Word of God is generally readily understood by second graders and scholars; its texts are still freely memorized by pre-schooler and aged saint.
 Without advertisement, for most of the twentieth century, it survived as the best seller among all English translations, though relentlessly attacked in most all theological schools and religious circles by those who would supplant it, critics making their living on the claim that we cannot access inspiration without their scholarly assistance.
 If people begin to trust the KJV again they will be looking for other employment.
 Do not imagine they are neutral witnesses.

 The KJV does have archaic expressions that need to be clarified.
 It may even have words or punctuation here or there in one form or another that might be updated.
 In my opinion, it should still be received as equivalent to the autographs and trusted in its content with the confidence that God has preserved His written revelation perfectly in its pages.
-The Authorized Bible, and its rough sequel, the New King James Bible, are the only English Bibles available that have any real promise of being accurate representations of the original Greek writings of the New Testament.
-In my opinion, it is quite easy to boil our selection of an English Bible down to one of these two.
+The Authorized Bible, its rough sequel, the New King James Bible, are two of the handful of only English Bibles available that have any real promise of being accurate representations of the original Greek articles of the New Testament.
+In my opinion, it is not an error to boil our selection of an English Bible down to one of these two.